On February 6, 1989, the negotiations of the Round Table between the communist authorities and representation of the democratic opposition commenced.

 The Round Table was the results of negotiations between communists and part of the opposition which took place in August 1988, after the wave of strikes and social protests in Poland.

 The talks took place at Viceregal Palace (today known as the Presidential Palace) in Warsaw.
-54 representatives of the communist government and the opposition took place in the first session of negotiations.
+54 representatives of the communist government and the opposition took part in the first session of negotiations.
 There were also observers from the Roman-Catholic and Lutheran churches.
 However, not all opposition groupings were at the Round Table, some of them considered it as treason of opposition ideas.

 Although the talks were called “Round Table negotiations,” its participants met at this table only twice, during the first and final session.